nelvadas/MulticloudAppWithGDK/README.md

 ## GraalPictureStorage
-`GraalPictureStorage` use GDK Object storage to store generated images in a public cloud ( OCI/AWS for this demo)
+`GraalPictureStorage` uses GDK Object Storage common API to store and retreive generated images in/from a public cloud ( OCI/AWS for the stake of this demo)

-Use the GDK Launcher to generate a new project
+Use the [GDK Launcher](https://graal.cloud/gcn/launcher/) to generate a new `Application` project.
 ```bash
 gcn create-app com.oracle.demo.GraalPixgenStorageDemo --build=MAVEN --jdk=21 --lang=JAVA --test=JUNIT --example-code=true --clouds=OCI,AWS --services=LOGGING,OBJECTSTORE,TRACING --features=graalvm
 ```